BriarPrince/BriarPrince/README.md

 <details>
 <summary> Important Information</summary>
 I have chronic loneliness & diagnosed autism spectrum disorder.
 Do be respectful and use tone tags with me if possible.
 I am often times disconnected with people and reality, even if you're seemingly close to me, I do try my best to empathise either way.
 I am legitimately mentally unwell.
 Sometimes I will go quiet.
 That doesn't mean I'm upset per-se, simply uninterested or overwhelmed.
 I have poor recollection, and might not remember you or certain details well.
+I have a tendency to change personality and mood.
 Often having short mini-shutdowns, either daydreaming or mindlessly wandering.
 </details>

 <details>
 <summary> Do Not Interact</summary>

 [Basic DNI Criteria](https://dni-criteria.carrd.co/)
 - Befriending me expecting a romantic relationship
 - Approaching me for any ship